tjeeay/gulp-mina-vue/README.md

 ## Usage

-Below is just a simple demo, please refer [weapp-boilerplate](https://github.com/tjeeay/weapp-boilerplate) to see full usage.
+Below is just a simple demo, please refer [weapp-boilerplate](https://github.com/tjeeay/weapp-boilerplate) to see more usage in real project.

 ```js
 // gulpfile.js